nymtech/nym/documentation/operators/src/nodes/nymvisor-upgrade.md

       - removing the `upgrade.lock` file.
   - the above loop is repeated if either:
     - the daemon has crashed and `DAEMON_MAX_STARTUP_FAILURES` has not been reached yet,
-    - the daemon has successfully been upgraded, `DAEMON_RESTART_AFTER_UPGRADE` has been set to true and the manual flag on the performed upgrade has been set to false.
+    - the daemon has successfully been upgraded, `DAEMON_RESTART_AFTER_UPGRADE` has been set to `true` and the manual flag on the performed upgrade has been set to `false`.

 ### Add-Upgrade
 `nymvisor add-upgrade` does the following: